diambra/docs/content/_index.en.md

 ---
-title: "Learn Theme for Hugo"
+title: "DIAMBRA Arena"
 ---

-# Hugo learn theme
+# DIAMBRA Arena Docs

 [Hugo-theme-learn](http://github.com/matcornic/hugo-theme-learn) is a theme for [Hugo](https://gohugo.io/), a fast and modern static website engine written in Go.
 Where Hugo is often used for blogs, this multilingual-ready theme is **fully designed for documentation**.